Short Game Course intro thumbnail

-Free Short Game Drills
+Free Short Game Formula

 All Posts / Articles / Short Game & Putting /

 When you are in the position to chip the ball, the first thing that goes through your mind should be, “I could make this”.
-However, for golfers who struggle with chipping, the thought may be, “Don’t shank this.”

 That’s a big problem and one that needs to be addressed sooner rather than later.

 Amateur players are lucky to hit even 9 out of 18 greens in regulation.
-Therefore chip shots will occur quite often.
+Therefore, chip shots will occur quite often.

-We will go through how to stop shanking chip shots, why it happens to you and some great tips for how to say goodbye to the shanks for good.
+We will go through how to stop shanking chip shots, why it happens to you, and some great tips for how to say goodbye to the shanks for good.

 Stop Shanking Chip Shots (Key Takeaways)